Sejal135/520GroupProject4/README.md

    View here: https://docs.google.com/document/d/1LLIWDP5s1EmTmkEg3Y5JPKoTGApa3UXphFSGHcDCjoc/edit?usp=sharing

    ## Backend Testing:

+   JUnit test were written to test all database operations in our codebase.
+H2 was used to serve as an in-memory database in the testing environment.

    ## Frontend Testing:
    Given the project's timeline, our team prioritized core functionality over automated testing to ensure the application met its key deliverables.